MrJacooo/Gruppe-VP-BE/README.md

 Added Person with all CORS methods

 #### **_Version 5.1_**
-Added Bewertung as an attribute
+Added Dringlichkeit as an attribute